Whisky-Jack/KinectStroke/README.md

 ## Modifying the Code <a name="modifying"></a>

 The game was ported to [monogame](https://docs.monogame.net/) from XNA by following several guides such as that found [here](http://www.knoxgamedesign.org/wp-content/uploads/2020/09/XnaToMonogame.pdf).
 To work with the code, open the project solution in a version of [Visual Studio](https://visualstudio.microsoft.com/downloads/).

+To work with the code in Visual Studio, the [Kinect for Windows SDK v1.8](https://www.microsoft.com/en-ca/download/details.aspx?id=40278) must be installed.